Skilled Worker Visa UK

 You’ll need to provide a criminal record certificate if you’re applying from outside the UK and you work in:

-• education, for example teachers, education advisers and school inspectors, childminders, teaching assistants
+• Education, for example, teachers, education advisers and school inspectors, childminders, teaching assistants

-• healthcare, for example nurses, doctors, paramedics, managers, pharmacists, dentists and dental nurses, ophthalmic opticians
+• Healthcare, for example, nurses, doctors, paramedics, managers, pharmacists, dentists and dental nurses, ophthalmic opticians

-• therapy, for example psychologists, speech and language therapists, counsellors
+• Therapy, for example, psychologists, speech and language therapists, counsellors

-• social services, for example social workers, managers, probation officers, welfare and housing officers
+• Social services, for example, social workers, managers, probation officers, welfare and housing officers

 If you’ve lived in more than one country